the-matrix/Slim-Dic-Example/README.md

 power of the  [Symfony 2 Dependency Injection component](https://symfony.com/doc/2.8/service_container.html) or [Symfony 4 Dependency Injection component](http://symfony.com/doc/current/components/dependency_injection/introduction.html).

-Symfony 2 is supported by PHP 5.5. and 5.6..
+Symfony 2 is supported by PHP 5.6..
 Symfony 4 is supported by PHP 7.1.

 This demo also uses Sensio Labs' [Twig](http://twig.sensiolabs.org) template library, but you don't have to - use Smarty instead, or native PHP for your view